nuxeo/doc.nuxeo.com-content/src/corg/developer-environment-setup/working-with-multiple-versions-of-nuxeo-sources-at-the-same-time.md

 {{/panel}}

-You can now work indifferently from&nbsp;`~/workspace/nuxeo` or `~/workspace/nuxeo-6.0`, commit, push...
+You can now work indifferently from `~/workspace/nuxeo` or `~/workspace/nuxeo-6.0`, commit, push...
 They share the same Git index.

 {{#> callout type='info' }}